KFKF-FM

-KFKF-FM (94.1 MHz) is a commercial radio station licensed to Kansas City, Kansas.
-It is owned by Steel City Media and airs a country music radio format.
+KFKF-FM (94.1 FM) is a commercial radio station licensed to Kansas City, Kansas.
+It is owned by Steel City Media and airs a country music format.
 The studios and offices are on Pennsylvania Avenue at Westport Center in Midtown Kansas City, Missouri.

 KFKF-FM has an effective radiated power (ERP) of 100,000 watts.
 The transmitter site is off East 63rd Street in Kansas City, Missouri, near Interstate 435.

 History

 Early years as KCKN-FM

 The station has been playing country music since it signed on the air on May 23, 1963.
 KCKN-FM was a simulcast of its AM counterpart, KCKN (1340 AM, now KDTD).
-The two stations were owned by Cy Blumenthal and the call sign represented Kansas City, KaNsas.
+The two stations were owned by Cy Blumenthal and the call sign represented Kansas City, Kansas.
 KCKN-FM was originally powered at 20,000 watts.

 In 1965, KCKN-AM-FM was acquired by Kaye-Smith Broadcasting, which owned a number of stations in sizable markets, mostly in the West.
 By the 1970s, KCKN-FM's power was boosted to the current 100,000 watts, but the tower was only 460 feet tall, less than half its current height.

 Switch to KFKF-FM

-The simulcast ended in 1982, when the AM station became KRKR, a mostly automated album rock station, while the FM station adopted the current KFKF-FM call letters.
+The simulcast ended in January 1982, when the AM station became KRKR, a mostly automated album rock station, while the FM station adopted the current KFKF-FM call letters.
 At first, it was Kansas City's only full-powered FM country station, though they would be in heavy competition with 610 WDAF's personality country format, which remained the top rated country outlet, years after many other AM country stations around the U.S. had switched formats.

 Sconnix Broadcasting acquired KFKF in 1990.
-In 1993, KFKF gained an FM competitor, when KBEQ-FM switched from Top 40 hits to a younger-targeting country format.
+In 1993, KFKF gained an FM competitor, when KBEQ switched from contemporary hit radio to a younger-targeting country format.